Cindy Serrano: Professional career

 After defeating Diana Dominguez via UD in August 2013, Serrano fought Dominguez again on May 12, 2014, capturing the vacant UBF female lightweight title via ten-round UD at the Cancha del Congo in Santiago de los Caballeros, Dominican Republic.

 Following four more fights—three wins (one by TKO) and a draw—Serrano faced former world title challenger Calista Silgado for the vacant WBO female featherweight title on December 10, 2016, at the Coliseo Cosme Beitia Salamo in Cataño, Puerto Rico.
 Serrano captured her first major world title, defeating Silgado via majority decision (MD) over ten rounds with two judges scoring the bout 99–91 and 96–94 in favour of Serrano while the third judge scored it a draw at 95–95.
 With the win, Serrano and her younger sister, Amanda, became the first sisters to hold major world titles at the same time.

 She made one successful defence of her WBO title, defeating Paola Torres via UD on May 13, 2017, at the Coliseo Samuel Rodriguez in Aguas Buenas, Puerto Rico.
 All three judges scored the bout 97–93.

 After an eight-round split decision (SD) victory in a non-title fight against Edina Kiss in October 2017, Serrano moved up to lightweight to challenge former Olympic gold medalist and reigning unified WBA and IBF female champion Katie Taylor.
 The bout took place on October 20, 2018, at the TD Garden in Boston, Massachusetts.
 In what was described as a dominant performance by Taylor, Serrano suffered the sixth defeat of her career, losing by a shutout UD with all three judges scoring the bout 100–90.

+In October 2025, she was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.